SDGV2734/SS2025_SDA202_02230299/Practicals/Practical_4/Domain_design.md

 - **Notification**:
   - A message or alert sent to a user, often indicating actions like new followers, likes on Pins, etc.

-- **FeedItem**:
-  - A wrapper for Pins displayed in a user’s feed, often ranked by relevance score.

 - **PinImage (Value Object)**:
   - A value object associated with a Pin that contains metadata related to the image, such as its resolution or format.